anishreddy3/Keyword-Sentences-Spacy-TextRank/README.md

-# Key Word extraction from multiple documents using Spacy
+# Key Word extraction from multiple documents using Spacy and TextRank algorithm

 ## Dependencies :
 <p>Python >= 3.5<p>